 To schedule an appointment with Jennifer click here.

 *******This therapist works with ages 16+ and accepts HSA, cash, check or credit.
-She is currently accepting out of office ecotherapy and “walk and talk” sessions and has openings for 2-4 new clients in mid-August.
-Please contact Jennifer for inquires about wilderness therapy for teens or adults and/or wilderness and nature therapy retreats.**************
+Please contact Jennifer for inquires about wilderness based therapy, forest bathing, groups and nature retreats.**************

 Megan McMillen, M.Ed., LPCC-S